fb42000/kanzi/README.md

 If you have no slot values to copy over, then you need to ensure you enter at least one Slot Value, "Empty" will be OK

-The two Slot Types you wont have from this method, or by running the python script, are for CHANNELS and BROADCAST.
+The remaining Slot Types you wont have from this method, or by running the python script, are for CHANNELS and BROADCAST, RADIOCHANNELS, RECORDCHANNEL, RECORDBROADCAST.
 These are the PVR elements.

-I have included a csv file [uk_fta_channels.csv](https://github.com/fb42000/kanzi/blob/master/uk_fta_channels.csv)  for a list of UK FTA Channels that I use, this includes the main freeview and freesat channels in the UK.
+I have included a csv file [uk_fta_channels.csv](https://github.com/fb42000/kanzi/blob/master/uk_fta_channels.csv)  for a list of UK FTA TV Channels that I use, this includes the main freeview and freesat channels in the UK.
+Also a csv file of UK Radio stations (plus an IPTV station I listen to).
+These are processed in the same way as the TV channels.

 If the included file is of use to you, (ie you are in the UK and most if not all of your channels are on it) then skip this next section